 Here is an overview the things your child will be learning this half term across the different areas of learning.
 The topics we choose are heavily led by the children’s interests and usually encompass several areas of learning.
 For this reason, the topics will change to reflect the direction the children wish to take their learning.
-This half term we are going to be answering the two big questions ‘Why would you choose to live in the sea?’ and ‘How do we know that plants are alive?’
+This half term we are going to be answering the question ‘Why would you choose to live in the sea?’

 If you have any questions about the learning this half term, please contact us as we are more than happy to discuss any queries with you.

 Mrs Bennett, Miss Charles and Miss Rowley-Smith